 Release Date and Press Contact

-The press release should indicate if it is available “For Immediate Release” or on a certain date.
+The press release should indicate if it is available “For Immediate Release” or on a specific date.
 Most are available immediately.
 Provide a press contact for more details.
-This should be someone who can represent organization and who is knowledgeable about the content in the release.
+This should be someone who can represent the organization and is knowledgeable about the content in the release.

-Once the release is complete, add it to the “Press” or “News” page of your website.
-Sent it to local media and distribute it on various online press release channels.
+Once the release is complete, add it to your website’s “Press” or “News” page.
+Send it to local media and distribute it on various online press release channels.
 You can search the web for online press release distribution channels.
-I will be writing more about this in future articles.